gcid12/Rings_backend/UbuntuServerSetup.md

 Save that file and run
 ```
+$ couchdb -b
-$ couchdb
+$ couchdb -s
 ```

 It should greet you with this message:
 ```
-Apache CouchDB has started.
-Time to relax.
+Apache CouchDB is running as process xxxx, time to relax.
 ```

 There are two more things we need to do with CouchDB.
 First run in your browser: